Xe/site/blog/voice-control-talon.markdown

 minute, and that's where most dictation engines can really shine.

 But, we're technologists.
 For many people being able to write basic emails and messages is more than enough.
-We do not have such luck.
+Statistically, if you're reading this blog, you probably need to do more.
+A lot more.
 We regularly have to speak in the arcane sigils of foreign languages in order to command automatons into doing our will.
 When you think about it, programming is actually a lot like witchcraft, except we don't